-5.128.
+5.115.
 The normal period for full-time study shall be a minimum of two academic years, or the equivalent period of part-time study.

-- 5.129.
-The examination board may condone failure in the taught component modules up to the value of 30 credits, where: - i. a module mark of 30.0 or more is achieved; and, - ii. the average achieved across all modules is 50.0 or greater. - 5.130.
-This outcome shall be known as 'fail condoned, academic credit awarded'. - 5.131.
+- 5.116.
+The examination board may condone failure in the taught component modules up to the value of 30 credits, where: - i. a module mark of 30.0 or more is achieved; and, - ii. the average achieved across all modules is 50.0 or greater. - 5.117.
+This outcome shall be known as 'fail condoned, academic credit awarded'. - 5.118.
 Failure in core modules or the dissertation or project shall not be condoned.

-5.132.
-To progress from developmental year one to developmental year two, a student must meet any programme or pathway requirements and take and pass modules to the value of 120 academic credits.
+5.119.
+To progress from developmental year one to developmental year two, a student must meet any programme or pathway requirements, take modules to the value of 120 academic credits, pass modules to the value of 90 credits, have no module marks below 30.0 and have an overall average mark of at least 50.0.

-- 5.133.
-A student who fails to progress may resit or retake failed modules, up to the permitted number of attempts. - 5.134.
-A student who meets the requirement for progression based on the value of academic credits taken and passed, but does not meet the programme or pathway requirements for progression due to failure in a core, or key, module may, subject to the approval of the Subject Examination Board: - i. transfer to another pathway or programme for which they meet the requirements; - ii. resit the required modules during the following academic year.
-Failure at resit of a core module is likely to lead to deregistration if there is no suitable programme to which the student may transfer.

-5.135.
-A student who meets the progression requirement but fails modules up to the value of 30 credits may resit or retake those failed modules during the following academic year to improve the mark achieved, provided that the requirements for award have not been met.
+- 5.120.
+A student who fails to progress may resit or retake failed modules, up to the permitted number of attempts. - 5.121.
+A student who meets the requirement for progression based on the value of academic credits taken and passed, but does not meet the programme or pathway requirements for progression due to failure in a core, or key, module may, subject to the approval of the Subject Examination Board: - i. transfer to another pathway or programme for which they meet the requirements; - ii. resit the required modules at the next available opportunity, where attempts remain.
+Failure at resit of a core module is likely to lead to deregistration if there is no suitable programme to which the student may transfer. - 5.122.
+A student who meets the progression requirement but fails modules up to the value of 30 credits may resit or retake those failed modules during the at the next available opportunity, where attempts remain, to improve the mark achieved, provided that the requirements for award have not been met.
 The maximum module mark achievable shall be the minimum pass mark.

-- 5.136.
-To be eligible for the award of Masters Degree designated Euromasters, a student must: - i. meet the requirements for the approved programme for which they are registered; - ii. meet the requirements for the duration of registration; - iii. meet the progression requirements, where these exist; - iv. meet the total credit value for the award (see below); - v. meet the minimum credit requirements at the level of the award (see below); - vi. not exceed the maximum credit value at the lowest level for the award (see below).
+- 5.123.
+To be eligible for the award of Masters Degree designated Euromasters, a student must: - i. meet the requirements for the approved programme for which they are registered; - ii. meet the requirements for the duration of registration; - iii. meet the progression requirements, where these exist; - iv. meet the total credit value for the award (see below); - v. meet the minimum credit requirements at the level of the award (see below); - vi. not exceed the maximum credit value at the lowest level for the award (see below); - vii. achieve a minimum College Mark of 50.0.

-- 5.137.
-To be eligible for the award of Masters Degree designated Euromasters, a student must: - take modules to the value of 240 credits, normally comprising a research project or dissertation of 90 credits and taught component of 150 credits, during two developmental years; - ii. take modules to a minimum value of 210 credits at Level 7, including the dissertation or project; - iii. take modules to a maximum value of 15 credits at Level 5; - iv. pass modules to the value of 240 credits, including the dissertation or project. - 5.138.
+- 5.124.
+To be eligible for the award of Masters Degree designated Euromasters, a student must: - i. take modules to the value of 240 credits, normally comprising a research project or dissertation of 90 credits and taught component of 150 credits, during two developmental years; - ii. take modules to a minimum value of 210 credits at Level 7, including the dissertation or project; - iii. take modules to a maximum value of 15 credits at Level 5; - iv. pass modules to the value of 240 credits, including the dissertation or project. - 5.125.
 Provision for advanced standing may apply where individual cases allow for it, and the advanced standing is approved.
-In such cases, the value of academic credit required shall be reduced accordingly. - 5.139.
+In such cases, the value of academic credit required shall be reduced accordingly. - 5.126.
 Any modules not at Level 7 must be at Levels 5 or 6.